 Semi-structured interviews with healthcare professionals will be carried out in person, where possible, or remotely using telephone or video-conferencing software (Microsoft Teams).
 In person interviews with healthcare professionals will be carried out at their place of work.
 Questions will ask healthcare professionals about their experiences of managing patients with sepsis and their experiences of using (digital) alerts and other screening tools for sepsis.

 Unstructured observations of clinical practice will be undertaken within wards/departments of NHS hospital trusts.
 We seek to observe clinical practice on different days of the week and times of day to identify whether sepsis digital alerts are used differently by healthcare professionals in different roles.
 HCPs will be observed at work on up to 10 occasions over a maximum period of 6 months.
 We envision two scenarios for the observations.
-Scenario 1 – The researcher will sit in a specific department/unit (e.g., Emergency Department, Emergency Assessment Unit, Surgical Emergency Unit) as to be able to see the computers screens and observe when and how often a sepsis alert fires, how the clinical team responds to the alert, and note the clinical practices around this.
-Scenario 2 – The researcher will shadow one HCP, most likely a sepsis nurse working across a Trust, following them from when they are notified of a sepsis alert in a department to when they move around to interact with other HCPs as a result of an alert.
+Scenario 1 – Clinical Team observations.
+The researcher will sit in a specific department/unit (e.g., Emergency Department, Emergency Assessment Unit, Surgical Emergency Unit) as to be able to see the computers screens and observe when and how often a sepsis alert fires, how the clinical team responds to the alert, and note the clinical practices around this.
+Scenario 2 – One-to-one observations/shadowing.
+The researcher will shadow one HCP, most likely a sepsis nurse working across a Trust, following them from when they are notified of a sepsis alert in a department to when they move around to interact with other HCPs as a result of an alert.
 The researcher will interact with the shadowed HCP, asking questions about their practices, both during and after they have addressed each case.
 The researcher will not observe or interact with patients.
 The researcher will also not interact in any way with Trust computers, patient EHRs, or the digital alerts .
 No audio-recording will occur, only paper-and-pencil notes taken by the researcher.

 7.3.2 Patients and Family Members